DPeacock1/Squad_Plugin_Framework/README.md

 This project is fully open source: https://github.com/Dan186D/Squad_Plugin_Framework

-Provided Plugin Classes
+## Provided Plugin Classes

-SquadPlugin_C (ABSTRACT) inherits SQPrimaryData: The base plugin class.
+### SquadPlugin_C (ABSTRACT) inherits SQPrimaryData
+The base plugin class.
 Includes an optional display name for UI purposes.

+### SquadPlugin_Gamemode_C inherits SquadPlugin_C
-SquadPlugin_Gamemode_C inherits SquadPlugin_C: Stores a soft class reference to a BP_GameMode, allowing any gamemode – including all of its custom classes e.g. player controller, hud, rulesets – to be loaded into a generic layer.
+Stores a soft class reference to a BP_GameMode, allowing any gamemode – including all of its custom classes e.g. player controller, hud, rulesets – to be loaded into a generic layer.
 Only one gamemode can be used at a time, so treat the gamemode as the base experience you’re looking for, and other plugins as optional extras.

-SquadPlugin_Additional_C (ABSTRACT) inherits SquadPlugin_C: A parent class for any plugins which can be loaded additionally to a gamemode.
+### SquadPlugin_Additional_C (ABSTRACT) inherits SquadPlugin_C
+A parent class for any plugins which can be loaded additionally to a gamemode.

+### SquadPlugin_Ruleset_C inherits SquadPlugin_Additional_C
-SquadPlugin_Ruleset_C inherits SquadPlugin_Additional_C: Stores a soft class reference to a SP_RulesetBP, allowing additional rulesets to be loaded into a generic layer.
+Stores a soft class reference to a SP_RulesetBP, allowing additional rulesets to be loaded into a generic layer.
 Rulesets are a proprietary OWI class which can be used as gameplay modifiers and mutators, including events for when players spawn and die etc.

-SquadPlugin_Replicated_C (ABSTRACT) inherits SquadPlugin_Additional_C: A parent class for any plugins which can be loaded on the client and/or the server.
+### SquadPlugin_Replicated_C (ABSTRACT) inherits SquadPlugin_Additional_C
+A parent class for any plugins which can be loaded on the client and/or the server.
 Stores a SP_PluginType enum stating how it should be loaded: only on clients, clients and the server, or just the server (which could then also replicate the spawned class to clients for networking purposes).

+### SquadPlugin_Actor_C inherits SquadPlugin_Replicated_C
-SquadPlugin_Actor_C inherits SquadPlugin_Replicated_C: Stores a soft class reference to an Actor, allowing actors to be spawned into the world.
+Stores a soft class reference to an Actor, allowing actors to be spawned into the world.
 This actor could be used as a manager which handles gameplay tasks and adds new features.
 For example, this actor could have a post process component with a night vision filter, which is toggled via a keyboard input.
 This would allow night vision to be loaded into any mod as a plugin.

-Rulesets
+## Rulesets

 Squad does not currently support adding rulesets at runtime, so this framework provides a fake ruleset class, SP_RulesetBP, which is identical to a Squad ruleset.
 A SP_RulesetManager is a wrapper Squad ruleset that contains a list of the plugin SP_RulesetBPs.
 This SP_RulesetManager is then added as a map ruleset (in the level’s world settings), and will translate any Squad ruleset events to the plugin SP_RulesetBPs.

-Template Plugin Loader
+## Template Plugin Loader

 This framework includes a template SquadPlugin Manager, SP_Manager.
 A modder can implement this manager however they want, loading the standardised SquadPlugin classes using the asset registry, but this is a useful guide.